 - Your system crashes now and then without any apparent cause.

 When that really happens, the first thing to consider is whether you can repair system files or not.
 Luckily, the answer is YES.
 And I will mainly show you how to make use of System File Checker (SFC), the built-in Windows repair tool, to scan and repair corrupted files.

 Use System File Checker to Fix Corrupted Files on Windows 10

 The main function of System File Checker is to scan for and restore any corruptions in the Windows system files.
 All the system files, even the protected ones will be scanned during the process.
 If any corrupted system files are found, the System File Checker will replace them by using the cached copy located in the compressed folder at %C:\Windows%\System32\dllcache.

-It is shocking when you find Windows Scan and Fix deleted files that you need, but it is not the end of the world since you can get remedies for it.
+When you find Windows Scan and Fix delete files that you need, you can go to this post to get remedies for it.